dwyl/learn-elixir/code-reuse-hexpm.md

-### Documentation: Doctest
+### Documentation

 The most often overlooked _feature_ in software is documentation.
-People naively think that writing the code is everything, but that could not be further from the
+People naively think that writing the code is all that needs to be done in software development, but that could not be further from the truth.
+Documentation is at least _half_ of the project.
+Even if you are the only person who will "consume" the reuseable code, it still pays to write _comprehensive_ documentation.
+The small investment pays handsomely when you return to the code in a week/month/year you don't have to waste _hours_ trying to understand it.

+> “_Good code is its own best documentation.
+As you’re about to add a comment, ask yourself, ‘How can I improve the code so that this comment isn’t needed?'_”
+~ Steve McConnell

+This statement is _partially_ complete.

+While it's often tempting to _think_ that code is "_self documenting_", and that nobody _reads_ the docs, this is a myopic

+#### Doctest

 > "_Incorrect documentation is often worse than no documentation._"
 ~ [Bertrand Meyer](https://en.wikipedia.org/wiki/Bertrand_Meyer)